 The Company intends to retain future earnings, if any, for future operations and expansion and there are no current plans to pay any cash dividends for the foreseeable future.
-The declaration, amount and payment of any future dividends on shares of the Class A common stock will be at the sole discretion of the Company's board of directors.
-The Company's board of directors may take into account general and economic conditions, the Company's financial condition and results of operations, the Company's available cash and current and anticipated cash needs, capital requirements, contractual, legal, tax, and regulatory restrictions, implications on the payment of dividends by the Company to its stockholders or by its subsidiaries to it and such other factors as the Company's board of directors may deem relevant.
+The declaration, amount, and payment of any future dividends on shares of our Class A common stock will be at the sole discretion of the Board.
+The Board may take into account general and economic conditions, the Company's financial condition and results of operations, the Company's available cash and current and anticipated cash needs, capital requirements, contractual, legal, tax, and regulatory restrictions, implications on the payment of dividends by the Company to its stockholders or by its subsidiaries to it, and such other factors as the Board may deem relevant.
 As a result, you may not receive any return on an investment in the Company's Class A common stock unless you sell the Company's Class A common stock for a price greater than that which you paid for it.